 The vision screening test measures your visual acuity.

 You must arrive at least 15 minutes before your scheduled appointment time to take a driving skills test.

-If you must visit a branch, here is a list of BMV locations.
+If you need to visit a BMV license branch, here is a list of BMV locations.

-If you have an out-of-country driver's license and intend to become a resident of Indiana or meet Indiana residency requirements, you must pass the vision screening test, written knowledge test and driving skills test to obtain an Indiana driver's license.
+If you have an out-of-country driver's license and intend to become a resident of Indiana, you must pass the vision screening test, written knowledge test and driving skills test to obtain an Indiana driver's license.

-When your documents are verified, the BMV will mail the license, permit, or identification card to you.
+Once the BMV has verified the documentation that you have provided, the BMV will mail the license, learner’s permit, or identification card to you.
 If the documents cannot be verified, you will receive a letter explaining the determination and your rights to request an administrative hearing to review the determination.
-No refunds will be issued in the case of documents that cannot be verified.